picimako/terra-support/ENV_SETUP.md

 and set it to the absolute path of the repository you have just cloned.

-This is required for loading some necessary libs for unit testing inspections.
+This is required for loading some necessary libs for functional testing inspections.

 ### Running the plugin in WebStorm/IntelliJ Ultimate

 This plugin is developed for IntelliJ Ultimate but with a little extra configuration it can also be ran in WebStorm.

-For that uncomment the following section in the build.gradle file:
+For that, uncomment the following section in the build.gradle file:

 ```groovy
 runIde {